 The EDAX TEAM™ Trident Analysis System integrates EDS, WDS and EBSD analytical techniques on a single platform and offers a complete materials characterization solution.

 Flawless integration is ensured via complete data collection and sharing between these different techniques.
-Each method can be utilized separately, or the data can be combined to provide results which were not possible before.
+Each method can be utilized separately, or the data can be combined to provide results that were not possible before.

 TEAM™ EDS analysis offers all the tools required from simple qualitative analysis to sophisticated quantitative calculations.
 Smart features ensure reliable analysis, data collection, and reporting.
 In addition, EXpert ID utilizes analytical intelligence to separate overlaps and reveal minor peaks.

-TEAM™ EBSD analysis integrates the accessibility of the TEAM™ software platform with the analytical power of Orientation Imaging Microscopy (OIM) to provide advance crystal structure characterization to all users.
+TEAM™ EBSD analysis integrates the accessibility of the TEAM™ software platform with the analytical power of Orientation Imaging Microscopy (OIM) to provide advanced crystal structure characterization to all users.
 Features such as Confidence Index (CI) and Patented ChI-Scan™ allow patented verification of indexing accuracy and enable superior multiphase analysis for enhanced indexing accuracy and phase, respectively.

 TEAM™ WDS scans complement EDS spectrum collection to produce precise quantitative and qualitative analysis.